undiffagents/uagent/README.md

 Git Logistics:

 Develop is the main branch from which we'll be working, where all the features/modules will be integrated to create the full UA.
 Each individual feature will be worked on it's own branch.
-When a feature is ready to be merged into develop, submit a pull (merge) request on github.
+When a feature is ready to be merged into develop, submit a pull (merge) request on github (and preferably, let the curator -- currently Colin -- know on Slack).

 Master will be the 'release' branch -- representing bigger, stables changes across develop

-Files:

-	uagent.py
+Running Agents:

+	run/pvt_ua1.py
+		Execute: python3 run/pvt_ua1.py (that is, run it from the base uagent directory).
 		The main runfile, acting as the 'master' process.
-It instantiates a think-agent and runs an experimental task, calling upon other modules as appropriate.
-Loosely, this is the 'executive control' of the UAgent.

-	README.md
-		Inception.
+It instantiates the think uagent and runs it for the PVT.

+	run/pvt_non_ua.py
+		Runs the non-undiff PVT agent.
+(Again, execute from base uagent directory).

 Modules: